-Use of any sleep aid is not recommended for long term.
+Long-term use of any sleep aid is not recommended.
 Try these tips from Healthline to help you sleep better.

 Please use marijuana responsibly.
 As with all forms of smoking, your risk of COPD can increase.
 Smoking marijuana can be hazardous to the lungs, especially for those with asthma or other respiratory conditions.
 The use of marijuana while pregnant or breastfeeding isn’t recommended.

 Long-term marijuana use has been shown to have changes on the amount of gray matter in the brain.
 For teenagers, marijuana seems to have even more profound long-term and lasting effects on the brain and isn’t recommended.